swiftlang/swift-evolution/proposals/testing/0012-exit-test-value-capturing.md

   C23, in which case we should be able to use it and avoid the need for explicit types in the capture list. ([rdar://153389205](rdar://153389205))

+- Explicitly marking the body closure as requiring explicit captures

+  Currently, if the body closure implicitly captures a value, the diagnostic the compiler provides is a bit opaque:

+  > 🛑 A C function pointer cannot be formed from a closure that captures context

+  In the future, it may be possible to annotate the body closure with an attribute, keyword, or other decoration that tells the compiler we need an explicit capture list, which would allow it to provide a clearer diagnostic if a value is implicitly captured.

 - Supporting capturing values that do not conform to `Codable`

   Alternatives to `Codable` exist or have been proposed, such as